eSolutionsTech/kubelake-bdw-2024/docs/exercises/1-Ingest/workshop.md

 ### Prerequisites:
 1. Apache NiFi installed and running (already done).
-2. Access a data source (data is already saved in MinIO, but we could also test a public API).
+2. Access a data source (data is already saved in MinIO, but we could also test a public API if we want).
 3. Basic knowledge of JSON format.

 ### NiFi Overview